LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

    open http://localhost:9870

 **Debugging:**
 You can use the hdfs-shell Pod to execute some useful commands on the HDFS deployed.

-For example:
+POSSIBLE ERRORS:
+After an unexpected stop of the HDFS connector (e.g. after a computer freeze) it can happen that the connector doesn't restart correctly and print this ERROR on the log:
+`ERROR Recovery failed at state RECOVERY_PARTITION_PAUSED (io.confluent.connect.hdfs3.TopicPartitionWriter:273) org.apache.kafka.connect.errors.DataException: Error creating writer for log file hdfs://my-hdfs-namenodes:8020//tmp/utenti/0/log
+.
+.
+.
+Caused by: org.apache.hadoop.hdfs.CannotObtainBlockLengthException: Cannot obtain block length for LocatedBlock ... of <file>.`

+It happens because there is a file still in written state, not closed correctly because the previous connectors has stopped.

+You can solve as follows:
-- You can use fsck (Filesystem check to run a DFS filesystem checking utility) on a particular directory:
+You can use fsck (Filesystem check to run a DFS filesystem checking utility) on a particular directory to check if there are some openwrite file:
+  `hdfs fsck /`
+  or
-  `hdfs fsck /HeraSDG`
+  `hdfs fsck / -openforwrite`
+If so, require the namenode to recover the lease for that file:
+  `hdfs debug recoverLease -path /tmp/premi/0/log`

 ### 4. Deploy Kafka on cluster (using Helm):
 - Firstly, add the [bitnami/kafka chart](https://artifacthub.io/packages/helm/bitnami/kafka) to the local Helm repository list: